Stephen Miller

-Family, early life and education (1985–2003)
+Family, early life, and education (1985–2007)

 Stephen N. Miller was born on August 23, 1985, in the affluent North of Montana neighborhood in Santa Monica, California, the second of three children of Miriam and Michael Miller.
-(Note: Michael and Miriam had one child before Miller: Alexis, and one child after Miller: Jacob (born 1989).)
-Miller is of Ashkenazi Jewish descent; his great-grandparents who inhabited the Pale of Settlement had escaped Russian pogroms and the Holocaust.
+(Note: Michael and Miriam had one child before Miller, Alexis, and one child after Miller, Jacob (born 1989).)
+Miller is of Ashkenazi Jewish descent.
+His family's lineage escaped Russian pogroms and the Holocaust.

-A social worker and Columbia University graduate, Miller's mother, Miriam, grew up in a family of New Deal Democrats but like the majority of the era's Californians had conservative views.
+Miller's mother, Miriam, was a Columbia University graduate and became a social worker.
+She grew up in a family of New Deal Democrats, but according to biographers, like the majority of the era's Californians, had conservative views.
 Miller's father, Michael, was a lawyer and worked in the Miller family real estate business.
-The family sold their home in 1998 when Miller was thirteen, and bought a smaller home in a less affluent area.
+In 1998, when Miller was thirteen, his parents sold their home and bought a smaller home in a less affluent area.

 Miller went to Hebrew school at Beth Shir Shalom, where classmates thought of him as a contrarian.
-He attended Franklin Elementary School, where he appeared disheveled compared to his classmates, and was described by a former teacher as "off by himself all the time".
-While attending Lincoln Middle School, Miller purchased a subscription to Guns & Ammo magazine (1958–present) which led him to learn about the Second Amendment and the National Rifle Association, and often wore a black cowboy hat.

 In 1999, he began attending Santa Monica High School.
-Miller opposed his high school's chapter of the Chicano Student Movement of Aztlán and was said to have taunted immigrants by the chapter's founder; he reportedly insisted to other students and teachers that they speak English.
+Miller opposed his high school's chapter of the Chicano Student Movement of Aztlán and was described by the chapter founder as having taunted immigrants; he reportedly insisted to other students and teachers that they speak English.
 Miller called into talk-radio's The Larry Elder Show (1993–2008; 2010–2014) and successfully brought the host to his high school.
-He later appeared after the September 11 attacks to describe an incident in which a Canadian teacher placed the flag of the United States on the floor and discussed its importance, though Miller alleged (others remembered otherwise) that the teacher had dragged the flag across the floor and trampled over it.
-By his count, Miller appeared on Elder's show sixty-nine times and their relationship continued for years.
-During high school and continuing into university, Miller often wore a suit—with something that stood out like a gold pinky ring or a pocket square.
-He told Elder that he liked to make a good first impression.
-As an adult he continued to wear expensive, American-made, bespoke suits.
+He later appeared on Elder's show after the September 11 attacks to describe an incident in which a Canadian teacher placed the flag of the United States on the floor and discussed its importance.
+Although other students remembered otherwise, Miller alleged that the teacher had dragged the flag across the floor and trampled over it.
+By his count, Miller appeared on the Elder show sixty-nine times and their relationship continued for years.